sara-nl/swiftdocs/source/Pages/Advanced/largefilesupload.rst

     s5cmd --endpoint-url https://proxy.swift.surfsara.nl cp -c 64 --destination-region NL ./my_very_big_file s3://<mybucket>/<mybigfile>

-In the example above the large file is uploaded in 64 chunks.
+In the example above the large file is concurrently uploaded in 64 chunks.
 But you may play around with this value to see what gives you the best performance.